 Homemade Eggnog Mise en Place:

-● Beat 6 large eggs in a blender for a minute (if using a blentec, 20 seconds is fine).
+● Beat 6 large eggs in a blender for a minute (if using a Blendtec, 20 seconds is fine).

-● Add 1½ teaspoons of nutmeg, ¾ cup of brandy, ¾ cup of spiced rum, 2 cups of milk and 1½ cups of heavy whipping cream until combined (30 seconds with a blentec, at 40 seconds so the the eggs do not start to cook).
+● Add 1½ teaspoons of nutmeg, ¾ cup of brandy, ¾ cup of spiced rum, 2 cups of milk, and 1½ cups of heavy whipping cream until combined (30 seconds with a Blendtec, not too long, so the eggs do not start to cook).

 ● Chill thoroughly.

 ● Pour chilled eggnog into a glass or mug, and top with nutmeg.

 Homemade Eggnog Recipe.
 Eggnog is a delicious, traditional holiday drink, and this homemade eggnog recipe makes a fabulously rich, tasty, fresh eggnog you can whip up in minutes.
 This homemade eggnog recipe is truly the best eggnog you will ever have!!
 Make this eggnog this holiday season.
 Yum!